sanidhyajadaun/DSA-Problems-and-Solutions/README.md

 ## Queue

 1. [Number of Students Unable to Eat Lunch](https://leetcode.com/problems/number-of-students-unable-to-eat-lunch/description/)

+## Recursion

+### Basic Problems
+1. Printing 1-N using recursion.
+2. Printing N to 1 using recursion.
+3. Calculating sum using recursion.
+4. Factorial using recursion.
+5. Reversing array elements using recursion.
+6. Checking Palindrome using recursion.

 ## SearchingandSortingProblems
 1. [Find first and last positions of an element in a sorted array](https://practice.geeksforgeeks.org/problems/first-and-last-occurrences-of-x3116/1)